 Sony XH95 features — Lots of features, but not ‘Ready for PS5’

-There’s no 4K/120Hz support, which is a curious decision but perhaps made clearer with the more affordable step-down XH90 certified as ‘Ready for PlayStation 5’.
-Even so, Game Mode measures at 18.5ms, which is a fair result that still lags behind Samsung and LG.
+There’s no HFR/4K@120Hz support.
+That’s a curious decision given that Sony also makes the PS5 console and the step-down XH90 LED has been designated as ‘Ready for PlayStation 5’.
+It would seem, though, that next-gen support wasn’t ready even for the XH90.
+Game Mode measures at 18.5ms, which is good but lags behind Samsung and LG.

-Rather than mimicking what its rivals are doing, Sony has burrowed its own path to make the XH95’s rather distinct.
+Rather than mimicking its rivals, Sony has burrowed has made the XH95’s feature set rather distinct.
 For one it isn’t deploying its own AI picture enhancement like LG, Philips and Samsung, relying on its X1 Ultimate picture processor to deliver punchy colours and upscale non-4K sources to near 4K.

 The Full-Array LED panel works with a various array of Sony tech to aid deeper black levels, reduce the loss of contrast and brightness at wider viewing angles, boost colours and reduce motion blur.